Closing a Company / Cessation of Business

 - The company has no existing assets and liabilities as at the date of application and no contingent asset and liabilities that may arise in the future.

 - All/majority of the director(s) approve the submission of the online application for striking off on behalf of the company.

-It is also important to ensure that there is no outstanding tax credit owing to the company before applying for striking off as and when the company is dissolved, any tax credit due to the company will be paid over to the Insolvency and Public Trustee’s Office.
+It is also important to ensure that there is no outstanding tax credit owing to the company before applying to strike off as and when the company is dissolved, any tax credit due to the company will be paid over to the Insolvency and Public Trustee’s Office.

-An application to strike off a company can be carried out directly by the company director.
+An application to strike off a company in Singapore can be carried out directly by the company director.
 However, companies will usually engage their appointed company secretary or a registered filing agent to save time and hassle.
 Here are some for your company.
-Processing time once the application is submitted to ACRA is estimated to be approximately four months.
+Processing time once the application is submitted to the Accounting and Corporate Regulatory Authority is estimated to be approximately four months.

 Any person aggrieved by the striking off can submit an objection against a striking-off application.
 If ACRA receives any objection, ACRA will inform the company of the objection, and the company is required by ACRA to resolve the matter within two months.
 Otherwise, the striking off application will lapse.

 A company can be restored within six years after the company’s name has been struck off by a Court Order.